Jackson-Wang-0/cse15l-lab-reports/lab-report-1-week-2.md

 # Moving Files with scp

-- Create a file called `WhereAmI.java` and copy and paste the following:
+- To start, we need to create a file called `WhereAmI.java` and copy and paste the following:

 ```
 class WhereAmI {